Mallinath-cs/Portfolio/Beginner_readme.md

     Preview it on your desktop or mobile and change it accordingly
 - Add your resume like this:
     - First paste your resume file in assets folder
-    - Then change the import statement at the top of the hero.jsx file with this:
+    - Then change the import statement at the top of the hero.jsx file with this: `import your_file_name from '../../assets/your_file_name.file_type'`
-    - import your_file_name from '../../assets/your_file_name.file_type'
+    - where
-    - where - your_file_name is your file name
+    - your_file_name is your file name
     - file_type (pdf,word etc..)
-    - replace "placeholder13" with href = {your_file_name}
+    - replace "placeholder13" with `href = {your_file_name}`
     - replace "placeholder14" with what you want the file name of resume to be when someone downloads it (something like yourname_resume)

 ## *About Section*
 - replace "placeholder15" with things about yourself.
 In the about me paragraph i have hidden the link so add things about yourself before and after the code without deleting the following
 {' '}..code...{' '}
 - Now if you want to add technical skills which are not from the frontend technologies(i.e reactjs, javascript etc..) you have a bit of work to do.
-    - Firstly open skills-data.js which is within the src/components/skills-data.js
+    - Firstly open skills-data.js which is within the `src/components/skills-data.js`
-    - You can add images/gifs of your tech skills within src/assests/skills-icon folder -Then import the images/gifs to the skills-data.js by using the the following code: import your_file_name from '../assets/skills-icon/your_file_name.file_type' where - your_file_name is your file name
+    - You can add images/gifs of your tech skills within `src/assests/skills-icon` folder -Then import the images/gifs to the skills-data.js by using the the following code: import your_file_name from `'../assets/skills-icon/your_file_name.file_type'` where - your_file_name is your file name
                 - file_type (png,gif etc..)
     -now to show the skills on the website do this: